-Alarifi et al [137] investigated the cytotoxicity and genotoxicity of copper oxide nanoparticles in human skin cells.
-Because nanoparticles are primarily absorbed through the skin and inhaled, the apoptotic and genotoxic potential of CuO NPs (50nm) in human skin epidermal cells, as well as the underlying mechanism by which CuO NPs exert their toxicity to the cells, were investigated.
+toxicity to the cells, were investigated.
 From the findings, CuO NPs were found to get internalized into the human skin epidermal cells or adhere to the cell membrane depending on their size.
-Larger particles (>500 nm) remained outside the cells while smaller particles (30 to 100 nm) were internalized into the cytoplasm, vesicles, and nucleus.
+Larger particles (>500 nm) remained outside the cells while smaller particles (30-100 nm) were internalized into the cytoplasm, vesicles, and nucleus.
 They concluded that CuO NPs had cytotoxic and genotoxic effects on human skin epidermal cells.
-The mode of cell death was apoptosis which was facilitated by the ROS-induced mitochondrial pathway [137].
+The mode of cell death was apoptosis which was facilitated by the ROS-induced mitochondrial pathway (Alarifi et al., 2013).

-Johnston et al [138] identified the attributes most likely to drive the toxicity of carbon nanotubes (CNTs).
+Johnston et al. (2010) identified the attributes most likely to drive the toxicity of carbon nanotubes (CNTs).
 Metal content, CNT length, tendency to aggregate/agglomerate and surface chemistry are some of the factors that influence CNT toxicity.
 CNTs can cause an oxidative reaction, which can lead to inflammatory, genotoxic, and cytotoxic effects.
 CNTs may also have varying environmental health effects depending on the product's life cycle in the environment.
 Nanoparticulate impurities, such as catalytic trace metals that remain on the surface of CNTs even after several post-purification treatments, can have an impact on CNT toxicity.
-Post-purification techniques can change the length, purity, degree of aggregation, wall structure, and surface functionalization of CNTs [139].
+Post-purification techniques can change the length, purity, degree of aggregation, wall structure, and surface functionalization of CNTs (Tejral et al., 2009).

-The long-term exposure to nanosilica can cause death of cell bodies and these implications of nanoparticles have reduced their application and use in the oil and gas industry [140, 141].
-A growing body of evidence suggests that amorphous silica nanoparticles (SiO2-NP) can cause toxic effects and inflammation in lung cells because of their distinct physiochemical profile and nanometre size McCarthy et al. [140].
+The long-term exposure to nanosilica can cause death of cell bodies and these implications of nanoparticles have reduced their application and use in the oil and gas industry (McCarthy et al., 2012; Murugadoss et al., 2017).
+A growing body of evidence suggests that amorphous silica nanoparticles (SiO2-NP) can cause toxic effects and inflammation in lung cells because of their distinct physiochemical profile and nanometre size McCarthy et al. (2012).
 Inflammatory and cytotoxic effects in cells induced by SiO2 have resulted from an increase in reactive oxygen species (ROS) followed by enhanced gene expression in size, time and concentration.
 The research showed that SiO2 -NP could affect the human lung submucosal cells.
-The research discovered that SiO2 -NP are highly toxic to lung cell in comparison to larger sized SiO2- NP of the same composite material and that the mechanism of toxicity was largely dependent on ROS production and oxidative stress [140].
+The research discovered that SiO2 -NP are highly toxic to lung cell in comparison to larger sized SiO2- NP of the same composite material and that the mechanism of toxicity was largely dependent on ROS production and oxidative stress (McCarthy et al., 2012).